Why This Recipe Works

-This dish calls for a slow cooker, but if you don't have one, you can cook it in a covered Dutch oven.
-Either way, this pulled pork is a long, slow braise that will leave your house smelling amazing, and that's my idea of the perfect meal.
+This dish calls for a slow cooker, but if you don't have one, you can cook it in a covered Dutch oven in a 225°F (110°C) oven for the same amount of time the recipe calls for.
+Either way, it's a long, slow braise that will leave your house smelling amazing, and that's my idea of a perfect meal.

 1 small boneless, skin-off pork shoulder roast, about 2 pounds